NicolaGiardino/NicolaGiardino/README.md

-#### Hi there 👋, I'm Nicola, a MoS student at Politecnico di Torino in Embedded Systems - Computer Engineering.
+#### Hi there 👋, I'm Nicola, formerly a MoS student at Politecnico di Torino in Embedded Systems - Computer Engineering, now a PhD student in Aerospace Engineering in the STARLab Research Team.

 ### GitHub Stats